 My Solutions To Overcoming A Midlife Crisis

 When I was faced with a midlife crisis, I took some time to explore my thoughts, emotions, and beliefs.
-After making some personal changes in relationships and my thought patterns, I used the following ideas to help me reframe a life that brought me joy and stirred me with excitement.
+After making some personal changes in relationships and my thought patterns, I used the following ideas to help me reframe a life that brought me joy and excited me.

 Let Go Of Your Adult Children

 It is common for women to feel a sense of being stuck in a mom identity.
-Our days are no longer filled with the efforts of caring for our family.
-We can feel lost and agonizingly lonely when our children have left home, carrying their own hopes and dreams.
+Our days are no longer filled with caring for our family.
+We can feel lost and agonizingly lonely when our children have left home, carrying their hopes and dreams.

 Unknowingly, many moms hold on to their children even after they have left the home.
-This looks like being over-involved in their adult kids lives, including details about romantic partners, finances and daily routines.
-Although It feels comforting to reach out for our kids, it may be a hidden attempt to soothe the lonely inner mom that feels discarded and rejected.
+This looks like being over-involved in their adult kids’ lives, including details about romantic partners, finances, and daily routines.
+Although It feels comforting to reach out to our kids, it may be a hidden attempt to soothe the lonely inner mom that feels discarded and rejected.

 Why Are You Reaching For Connection With Your Adult Child So Frequently?

 If you are talking with your independent adult child once a day, you need to consider your motives.
 Some women reach for their kids out of habit, while others have placed their child in a type of spousal role.
 It is common for moms to get the emotional connection they need from their children, especially if their husband is emotionally unavailable.